-No matter how many times I tell friends I live in Haarlem, every time we chat, they ask: “so how is life in Amsterdam?”
+No matter how many times I tell my friends I live in Haarlem, every time we chat, they ask — “So how is life in Amsterdam?”
 Haarlem, people, Haarlem!
-There is so much more about the Netherlands than Amsterdam.
+There is so much more to the Netherlands than Amsterdam.

-We stumbled upon the “Spaarnestad” (city of Spaarne) one sunny, summery, Saturday morning.
-With its bustling market, and happy, chatty people wandering and cycling all across its cobbled streets, Haarlem cast a bit of her magic on us.
+We stumbled upon the Spaarnestad (city on the river Spaarne) one sunny, summery Saturday morning.
+With its bustling market and happy, chatty people wandering and cycling all across its cobbled streets, Haarlem cast a bit of her magic on us.
 So, in mid-2018, we made Haarlem our home, and we have no regrets.

 Well connected for travel

 Haarlem is the capital of Noord-Holland.
-If you travel by train west of Amsterdam, it will take you about 20 minutes to reach.
-With something like 148 trains per day, it is an easy commute; actually quicker than on the tube from Zone 3 to Zone 1 in London!
+It will take you about 20 minutes to reach by train from Amsterdam.
+With something like 148 trains per day, it is an easy commute.

 If you wish to work outside of Haarlem, the commute to Leiden, Den Haag, Rotterdam, and Utrecht takes at most an hour, with excellent public transport links.
-And for any international journeys, you can be checked into your flight at Schiphol in under 30 minutes; if you go by car, that is.
+For any international journeys, you can be checked into your flight at Schiphol in under 30 minutes — if you go to the airport by car, that is.

 Idyllic nature and quaint streets

 The city of Haarlem dates back to 1245.
-No surprises that it is an aesthetically pleasing and historic little city with narrow cobbled streets, hofjes, green spaces, and its pièce de résistance, the St. Bavo Kerk (Church) on Grote Markt (central square).
-Not to be confused with the St. Bavo Cathedral; an equally imposing grand lady with her ornate copper dome.
+No surprises that it is an aesthetically pleasing and historic little city with narrow cobbled streets, hofjes, green spaces, and its pièce de résistance — the St. Bavo Kerk (Church St. Bavo) on Grote Markt (Central Square).
+Not to be confused with the St. Bavo Cathedral though, which is an equally imposing grand lady with her ornate copper dome.

-Grote Markt is, however, the heart of the city, with weekly markets and many annual events, such as the Bloemencorso (flower parade), Haarlem Jazz & More, Haarlem Cullinaire, and Haarlemse Stripdagen.
+With its weekly markets, Grote Markt is the heart of the city.
+It is also where many exciting annual events take place, such as the Bloemencorso (flower parade), Haarlem Jazz & More, Haarlem Cullinaire, and Haarlemse Stripdage.
 The smaller Botermarkt offers a variety of weekly markets.

 I often hear Haarlem described as a little city.
-As it is one of the most densely inhabited metropolitan areas in Europe, this reference is more an interpretation of its village-feel than its populace.
+As it is one of the most densely inhabited metropolitan areas in Europe, this reference is more of an interpretation of its village-like vibe than its populace.

 Diverse demographics and language

 Around 71% of Haarlem’s residents are Dutch, although the international community is steadily growing.
-Compared to Amsterdam, Haarlem may come across as a bit of a sleepy hollow and in fairness is not as diverse, colourful, nor as quirky or edgy as Amsterdam or London.
-But then, I should not compare anything to the vibrancy of London.
-Haarlem is often called little Amsterdam, which I feel undermines the unique and pleasant character of my hometown.
+Compared to Amsterdam, Haarlem may come across as a bit of a sleepy hollow and, in all fairness, is not as diverse, colourful, or quirky and edgy as the Dutch capital.
+However, Haarlem is often called little Amsterdam, which I feel undermines the unique and pleasant character of my hometown.

 Like most of the Netherlands, it is easy to get by in English, but if you want to integrate more and speak Dutch this is the perfect place to learn.
 Dutch, spoken in Haarlem, is called Algemeen Beschaafd Nederlands (general decent Dutch) or ABN for short.
 ABN simply means it is one of the easiest Dutch accents to understand.